mistakia/nano-community/docs/introduction/why-it-matters.md

 ### The importance of money

-The term <a href="https://en.wikipedia.org/wiki/Money" target="_blank">money</a> can be conflated with many things like wealth and <a href="https://en.wikipedia.org/wiki/Fiat_money" target="_blank">fiat money</a>, it's most popular form.
+The term <a href="https://en.wikipedia.org/wiki/Money" target="_blank">money</a> can be conflated with many things like wealth and <a href="https://en.wikipedia.org/wiki/Fiat_money" target="_blank">fiat money</a>, its most popular form.
 To understand its importance, one must understand its core function and why it matters for society.

 The core function of money is being a <a href="https://en.wikipedia.org/wiki/Medium_of_exchange" target="_blank">medium of exchange</a> that enables society to collaborate, cooperate, organize, specialize, and much more.
 Thus money, like communication, is foundational to society as it is a prerequisite for all complex cooperation.
 The concept of money was one of the first, and among the most important, collaborative innovations of mankind.